scorpido74/azure-docs.nl-nl/articles/iot-dps/quick-enroll-device-tpm-csharp.md

 Voer het voorbeeld uit in Visual Studio om de afzonderlijke registratie voor uw TPM-apparaat te maken.

-Wanneer het maken is voltooid, worden in het opdracht prompt venster de eigenschappen van de nieuwe afzonderlijke registratie weer gegeven.
+On successful creation, the Command Prompt window displays the properties of the new individual enrollment.

-U kunt controleren of de afzonderlijke inschrijving is gemaakt.
-Ga naar de Device Provisioning Service-samen vatting en selecteer **inschrijvingen beheren**en selecteer vervolgens **afzonderlijke inschrijvingen**.
+You can verify that the individual enrollment has been created.
+Go to the Device Provisioning Service summary, and select **Manage enrollments**, then select **Individual Enrollments**.
 U ziet nu een nieuwe registratievermelding die overeenkomt met de registratie-ID die u in het voorbeeld hebt gebruikt.

 ![Eigenschappen van de inschrijving in de portal](media/quick-enroll-device-tpm-csharp/verify-enrollment-portal-vs2019.png)

-Selecteer de vermelding om de goedkeurings sleutel en andere eigenschappen voor de vermelding te controleren.
+Select the entry to verify the endorsement key and other properties for the entry.

-Als u de stappen hebt uitgevoerd in het apparaat [een gesimuleerd TPM maken en inrichten met C# behulp van Device SDK](quick-create-simulated-device-tpm-csharp.md) Quick Start, kunt u door gaan met de overige stappen in deze Snelstartgids om uw gesimuleerde apparaat in te schrijven.
+If you've been following the steps in the [Create and provision a simulated TPM device using C# device SDK](quick-create-simulated-device-tpm-csharp.md) quickstart, you can continue with the remaining steps in that quickstart to enroll your simulated device.
 Volg niet de stappen voor het maken van een afzonderlijke inschrijving via Azure Portal.

 ## <a name="clean-up-resources"></a>Resources opschonen

-Als u van plan bent het C# service voorbeeld te verkennen, moet u de resources die u in deze Quick Start hebt gemaakt, niet opschonen.
-Gebruik anders de volgende stappen om alle resources te verwijderen die door deze Quick start zijn gemaakt.
+If you plan to explore the C# service sample, don't clean up the resources created in this quickstart.
+Otherwise, use the following steps to delete all resources created by this quickstart.

-1. Sluit het C# voorbeeld venster uitvoer op de computer.
+1. Close the C# sample output window on your computer.

-1. Navigeer naar uw Device Provisioning Service in de Azure Portal, selecteer **inschrijvingen beheren**en selecteer vervolgens het tabblad **afzonderlijke inschrijvingen** .
-Selecteer de *registratie-id* voor de registratie vermelding die u hebt gemaakt met behulp van deze Quick Start en selecteer **verwijderen**.
+1. Navigate to your Device Provisioning service in the Azure portal, select **Manage enrollments**, and then select the **Individual Enrollments** tab.
+Select the *Registration ID* for the enrollment entry you created using this quickstart, and select **Delete**.

-1. Als u de stappen in [een gesimuleerd TPM-apparaat maken en inrichten C# met apparaat-SDK](quick-create-simulated-device-tpm-csharp.md) hebt gevolgd om een gesimuleerd TPM-apparaat te maken, voert u de volgende stappen uit:
+1. If you followed the steps in [Create and provision a simulated TPM device using C# device SDK](quick-create-simulated-device-tpm-csharp.md) to create a simulated TPM device, do the following steps:

     1. Sluit het venster van de TPM-simulator en het voorbeelduitvoervenster voor het gesimuleerde apparaat.

     1. Navigeer in Azure Portal naar de IoT Hub waar het apparaat is ingericht.
-Selecteer in het menu onder **Explorers**de optie **IOT-apparaten**, schakel het selectie vakje naast uw apparaat in en selecteer **verwijderen**.
+In the menu under **Explorers**, select **IoT Devices**, select the check box next to your device, and then select **Delete**.

 ## <a name="next-steps"></a>Volgende stappen

-In deze Quick Start hebt u programmatisch een afzonderlijke inschrijvings vermelding gemaakt voor een TPM-apparaat.
-U hebt eventueel een door TPM gesimuleerd apparaat op uw computer gemaakt en dit ingericht voor uw IoT-hub met behulp van de Azure-IoT Hub Device Provisioning Service.
+In this quickstart, you’ve programmatically created an individual enrollment entry for a TPM device.
+Optionally, you created a TPM simulated device on your computer and provisioned it to your IoT hub using the Azure IoT Hub Device Provisioning Service.
 Voor meer informatie over device provisioning, gaat u verder met de zelfstudie voor het instellen van Device Provisioning Service in Azure Portal.

 > [!div class="nextstepaction"]
 > [Zelfstudies over Azure IoT Hub Device Provisioning Service](./tutorial-set-up-cloud.md)